A pathway to a healthier you

 Workplace bullying

-Bullying may be experienced at any level of your career and is unacceptable in any workplace environment.
+Bullying may be experienced at any stage in your career.
+It is unacceptable in any workplace.
 Nurses, midwives and students who are bullied may experience:

 • feelings of shame and isolation